atavares2002/portfolio/README.md

 # André Tavares Portfolio (ATAVARES)

-Project developed while following the step-by-sstep tutorial provided by @EGATOR available on YouTube[https://youtu.be/G-Cr00UYokU] (https://youtu.be/G-Cr00UYokU).
+Project developed while following the step-by-step tutorial provided by @EGATOR available on YouTube[https://youtu.be/G-Cr00UYokU] (https://youtu.be/G-Cr00UYokU).
 Thanks EGATOR for sharing.

 ## Some improvements